Economy of India: Climate change

 Several banks including State Bank of India, Axis Bank, ICICI Bank and HDFC Bank have taken the lead in funding green projects even as the Reserve Bank of India comes up with norms for lenders to disclose their actions on climate risk.
 RBI in an earlier report in 2022, had said that climate change would require "intensive capital mobilisation" for that India needs $17.77 trillion.

-The RBI recommends that regulated entities rely upon the Task Force on Climate-related Financial Disclosures (TCFD) framework, the most prominent climate disclosure framework globally, at least at the initial stage.

-India is home to 75 per cent of the world's wild tiger population.
-The big cats like lion, tiger, leopard, cheetah, snow leopard, jaguar and puma were on the brink of extinction.
-With hunting and encroachment, their numbers dropped to a mere 20.
-Efforts to save the lion started before Independence but it was in 1965 that the Indian Forest Service stepped in to set up a conservation programme.
-Researchers believe a combination of factors is driving the unprecedented migration in tigers.
-Rising temperatures due to climate change are making the lower foothills less hospitable.